 Ahead of QT Hotels opening the first five-star designer hotel in the resort town later this year, its signature cocktail lounge is already shaking and blending.
 Reds combines nostalgic alpine and apres-ski ambience with equally impressive views across Lake Wakatipu to The Remarkables.

 Eames-era chairs, along with pops of bold colour, provide design highlights.
 Resident DJs play late into the night, and an extensive cocktail list showcases a twist on the modern and forgotten.
 It's the perfect place to unwind after time in the great outdoors; I opt for a delicious concoction named after the mountain range I'm overlooking, and reflect on a wonderful couple of days.

 If active relaxation was what I was after, I've found it.
 Turns out the perfect autumn getaway is just a short plane ride away — and it's a place equally accessible to a mum from Auckland as it is to a Hollywood celebrity.

-Air New Zealand flies direct from Auckland to Queenstown, with one-way Seat fares starting from $83.
+Getting there: Air New Zealand flies direct from Auckland to Queenstown.

 Further information: queenstownnz.co.nz